nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a lesson based on inputs details
+1. User requests to find a lesson based on input details
-2. contHACKS shows a list of lessons that matches input details
+2. contHACKS shows a list of lessons that matches the input details

 Use case ends.